jollytoad/home/README.md

 ### With Cloudflare Pages (Wrangler)

-To run as a Cloudflare Pages dev site, you must have `npx` pre-installed:
+To run as a Cloudflare Pages dev site, you must also have Bun pre-installed.

 ```sh
 deno task start:cloudflare